alaurenson/Shantou-2018/UNIX/bash/readme.md

 1. Navigate (as you normally would) to the folder we just downloaded - go into "Unix_and_Perl_course", and open the pdf file "unix_and_perl_primer_v3.1.2.pdf"

-2. Go to p.13, and follow exercises U1, U2, U3, and U4
+2. We'll skip ahead to U7 - we already did U1-U6 in the previous steps of downloading.
+Know that you can always review them.

-3. Instead of U5, open a new terminal window and type the following:
+3. Open a new terminal window and type the following:
 ```
 # Change to the desired directory
 $ cd Desktop/bash_practice/Unix_and_Perl_course